 Faculty who use True-False or Multiple Choice examinations for their classes will find Test Scoring Services to be a valuable time saver.
 This document describes our standard service and briefly outlines the procedures for having exams scored and analyzed.

 Standard Scoring and Analysis: Our standard system can handle tests with up to 200 items when there are no more than five responses per question or tests with up to 120 items when there are a maximum of 10 responses per question.
 Each question must have a single correct answer.
-For such tests, Test Scoring Services will score the test papers and produce a report which provides a profile of the responses, difficulty, and discrimination indices for each item, a histogram of the scores earned on the test, histograms of the item difficulty and discrimination indices, a collection of summary statistics for the test (e.g., mean score, KR-20 reliability) and two class rosters (one printed in ID number order and one printed in alphabetical order).
+For such tests, Test Scoring Services will score the test papers and produce a .pdf report, .csv GradeBook file for importing into the eLearning/Blackboard course, and a summary statistics file all of which will be emailed to the requester.

 Forms suitable for test Scoring: Most departmental offices maintain a supply of the standard NCS answer sheets: Five-response sheets come in purple, red, orange, and brown versions.
 Ten-response sheets come only in green.
 Otherwise, these can be purchased from Campus Supply (Physical Plant).